 A reliable delivery window.
 An efficient carrier should be able to offer a quick, reasonable, and reliable delivery window.
 The offered window should also be met consistently to achieve a favorable customer experience.
 Not only will a long delivery window potentially cause you an unhappy consumer but could also cost you exhaustive monetary loss in the long run.

-Some other quick questions to ask yourself before picking a carrier to execute the final mile -
+Some other quick questions to ask yourself before picking a logistics carrier -

 FarEye’s predictive logistics platform helps organizations orchestrate, track, and optimize overall logistics operations.
-As your final mile carriers, we can help you achieve and surpass the delivery expectations of the customers with the efficient movement of goods.
-A range of modular tools offered by FarEye includes route optimization, efficient customer communication, real-time tracking and ETA, proof of delivery, and delivery network analytics.
+We can help you achieve and surpass the delivery expectations of the customers with the efficient movement of goods.
+A range of modular tools offered by FarEye includes route optimization, efficient customer communication, digital signature for record keeping, real-time tracking and driver ETA, proof of delivery, and delivery network analytics.
 Our final mile carrier and logistics platform has already empowered global businesses to reduce delivery time by 27%, boost productivity by 15%, mitigate risks by 57% and achieve much more.